By Laurie Davies

 An associate degree can also position students to apply for jobs right away in a chosen field.
 For example, a graduate with an Associate of Arts in Business Fundamentals could apply for a job as an office manager.
 At University of Phoenix, this degree program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 At University of Phoenix, students take one 5-week course at a time over an approximate program length of two years.
 This flexibility allows working adults or parents to focus on one class at a time and attend class when it fits their lives, day or night.
-In fact, 92% of surveyed alumni who graduated in the past year said University of Phoenix gave them the flexibility to balance family, work, school and life.
+In fact, 92% of surveyed alumni who graduated in the past year said University of Phoenix gave them the flexibility to balance family, work, college and life.

 There are four types of associate degrees.
 They are: